hmallen/lorenzbot/README.md

 - Make csv profit calc ignore last group of buys without a sell for calculation

 IF TIME:
+- Move major functions to library in object-oriented setup
 - Add argument for product selection
 - Add MongoDB collection to store Telegram users
 - Python emoji module with Telegram messages

 NEEDS TESTING:
 - Catch ALL exceptions with logger...some going completely uncaught/unhandled ****
-- Determine what is causing mismatch between calculated and executed order size
-- Handling of exception from Telegram send message timeout
 - On Poloniex internal error, buy (and possibly sell) trades are still logged as if they were successful
 - Multi-line Telegram message formatting (needs testing and improvement)
+- Handle Telegram timeout exception

 DONE:
 - Add argument for trade amount